 Then who?
 (Everyone shrugs their shoulders.)

-To extend the game, we went out and played a variation of a Serbian game with the cookie.
+To extend the game, we played a variation of a Serbian game with the cookie.
 The weather was amazing, and the children really enjoyed being outside, so we spent time outside until everyone had their turn.

 Workshop

-Here are the bodies I printed out and used as models to our puppets.
-The puppets are not finished yet โ the children decorated them, but we still need to stick their faces to the cardboard.
+Here are the bodies I printed out and used as models for our puppets.
+The puppets are not finished yet – the children decorated them, but we still need to stick their faces to the cardboard.

 Post-workshop clean-up

 After the workshop was finished, the parents already arrived, but they had to wait for us to clean up the materials, save what can be reused in one folder, and just put things where they belong.
-This is very important, and the children should always help with the cleaning-up to promote awareness and to discuss sustainability.
-Not all scraps of paper are going to the trash!
+This is very important, and the children should always help with the cleaning-up to promote awareness and discuss sustainability.
+But, unfortunately, not all scraps of paper are going to the trash!
 What can we reuse next time?

 STORYTELLING + CRAFTING = WORKSHOP